jtablesaw/tablesaw/docs/tutorial.md

 ...
 ```

-To get a number for the entire period, we can take the average of the annual means.
+To get a DOUBLE for the entire period, we can take the average of the annual means.

 ```
 summary.nCol(1).mean();